thajo/node-vagrant-boilerplate/README.md

 1. Clone this repro to the location you want the project to live.

-2. Change directory to `cd js-boilerplate`.
+2. Change directory to `cd node-vagrant-boilerplate`.

 3. Start the virtual machine using `vagrant up`